Working With Your First Dataset

 This tutorial worked with JSON files in Amazon S3, and in just a few minutes we were able to connect Dremio to a public file and issue a SQL query, all without making a copy of the data or writing any code.
-We explored the ideas of physical and virtual datasets, which allow users to customize the data they need for their own analytical jobs, without asking IT to make a copy for them.
+We explored the ideas of physical and virtual datasets, which allow users to customize the data they need for their own analytical jobs, without asking IT to first make a copy.